Updating and Uninstalling I/O Filter

 - Follow the instructions provided in the Installing Filters section.
 At the Clusters step of the wizard, do the following:

-- To upgrade the filter, make sure that check boxes are selected near the necessary clusters.
+- To update the filter, make sure that check boxes are selected near the necessary clusters.

 - To uninstall the filter, clear the check boxes near the necessary clusters.